Tendinitis In Thumb

-Conservative thumb tendonitis management may include activity modification, modalities to reduce inflammation, soft tissue massage, and custom splinting/bracing.
+Conservative thumb tendonitis management may include activity modification, ice to reduce inflammation, massage, and bracing.
 Corticosteroid injections from a skilled physician can also be beneficial in reducing pain and swelling.
 Without treatment, tendons may become chronically inflamed and frayed, requiring surgical intervention for relief.

 The hand and thumb experts at JOI can help if you have tendonitis of the thumb.
 To schedule an appointment with a physician, call JOI-2000.
 JOI also has skilled Certified Hand Therapists who can help you through the rehab process with your injury.

 If you would like to learn more about Tendinitis in the Thumb, please click here: